airbnb/css/README.md

 }
 ```

-Everything written within the selector above is technically also considered nesting, however, since it directly relates to the selector and does not limit it to a specific context, it makes sense to nest psuedo-elements, modifier classes, and media queries.
+Everything written within the selector above is technically also considered nesting, however, since it directly relates to the selector and does not limit it to a specific context, it makes sense to nest media queries, psuedo-elements, modifier classes.

-### Only nest css when there are no other practical options.
+### Only nest css when there are no other practical options

 Nesting css puts our styles in highly specific contexts and makes it difficult to move components around the site.
 We should write anything as if it could be reused in a different context from the one it was originally designed for.
 This way we save precious time and energy when components pop up in different places, as designers build new pages, features, etc.